cofinalsubnets/lisa/readme.md

 and `z` assume the place of 0 and `succ` in the original equation for `N`. the impression received is that primes are significant among integers because of a property they share with 0, distinctly from one and all
-composites: images of void naturally arisen in the field of forms.
+composites: points of void crystallized under the aspect of form.

 ```lisp
 (: